 Upon successful completion, you will receive recognized certificates from The Africa Institute, Global Studies University, licensed by the Sharjah Private Education Authority (SPEA).

-*To enroll in intermediate and advanced level courses, students are required to complete a placement test to ensure they meet the necessary prerequisites.
+*To enroll in Intermediate or Advanced courses, students are required to complete a placement test to ensure they meet the necessary prerequisites.
 This assessment is free of charge.
+Continuing students are not required to take the placement test.

 Subscribe to our mailing list and get the latest news from The Africa Institute